 Under IRC Section 1031, an exchanger or taxpayer executing a delayed exchange has 45 calendar days from the closing date of the sale of their

-The same tax deferral benefits are achieved as with a 1031 exchange.
+721 UPREIT exchange results in the same tax deferral benefits that are achieved as with a 1031 exchange.
 Capital gains taxes are deferred until such time as the exchanger sells

 The 90-Percent Test is applied by taking the average of the percentage of qualified opportunity zone property held by the QOF (1) on the last day of the first six-month period of the taxable year of the QOF and (2) on the last day of the taxable year of the QOF.